 5. What to do if you witness or are subject to unacceptable behavior

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 Conference staff will be wearing OpenWest staff t-shirts.
 You may also contact conference staff and ask to be put in touch with the conference chair — Victor Villa.
 Even if you’re not sure, if you encounter something that makes you uncomfortable, please contact a member of the OpenWest Core Team.
 Every concern will be handled respectfully, privately, and confidentially.

 If the matter is especially urgent, please call/contact any of these individuals:

 Victor Villa, Conference Chair

 firstname.lastname@example.org +1 (801) 200-3961

-Or you may find a core team member in room SB136 (follow the music).
+Or you may find a core team member in the Business Office (in the main Exhibit Hall).

 Conference staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

 If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify email@example.com if possible or if impractical, Victor Villa as soon as possible.

 6. Procedure for Handling Harassment